 I’m jumping on a fun topic for today: denim jacket patterns for everyone!
 Making your own DIY denim jacket is one of the best ways to practice sewing with denim, but where to start?

 Maybe you’ve always wanted to sew your own jeans but you’re totally intimidated by the migraine that is fitting.
 The denim jacket is made just for such an occasion.
-Making your own jeans jacket lets you practice everything you need to do to make jeans with a lot less fitting frustration.
+Learning how to make a jean jacket lets you practice everything you need to do to make jeans with a lot less fitting frustration.

 Bonus: at the end, you’ll have what’ll likely become the most versatile jacket you own.

 So here are some great denim jacket patterns that’ll get you down the rabbit hole of DIY denim jackets.
-There’s a little something for everyone here plus I’ll share my personal favorites.
+There’s a little something for everyone here (including a free denim jacket pattern!)
+To finish up, I’ll share my personal favorites.
 Onward!

 Great denim jacket patterns